JDvorak/Matilda.js/README.md

   - Sparse Gibbs Sampling

 ## Project Maturity
-This project is in pre-alpha.
+This project is alpha.
 This is __not__ a production library.
-Expect the interface to change drastically from week to week, and the functionality and performance to flucuate wildly.
+Expect the interface and functionality to change drastically from week to week.
-Your code __will__ break as this project progresses.
-Proceed at your own risk.
+__Proceed at your own risk.__

 ## Dependencies
 This is a standalone library.